Keep Your Brakes in Shape

 Most of the time, your car brakes are quietly doing their job.
 So, what kind of sounds will tell you that you should take your car in for a brake repair job?
 Here are some tell-tale sounds you should be listening for:

-- Squeaking: If you’re hearing a high-pitch squeak as you apply your brakes, it is probably the brake pads are wearing thin.
+- Squeaking: If you’re hearing a high-pitch squeak as you apply your brakes, it is probably because the brake pads are wearing thin.
 Brakes today have indicators built-in on brake pads that make shrill, squeaking sounds at a certain point.
-This is your notice that you need either a brake inspection or maybe a brake repair.
+This is your notice that you need either a brake inspection or a brake repair.

 - Grinding: Okay, what if you can’t get your car in the shop when that squeaking sound starts, what happens?
 You’ll start to hear a grinding, growling sound.
 What is the grinding noise when I brake?
 The brake pads have worn down further.
 If you wait much longer to get a brake repair job, the caliper and rotors will get damaged, and that brake repair job is going to be expensive!